1. Create a Python virtual environment

 Build a Serverless Application on RunPod

-Follow these steps to create a handler file, test it locally, and build a Docker image for deployment:
+Follow these steps to set up a development environment, create a handler file, test it locally, and build a Docker image for deployment:

 - Create the handler file (rp_handler.py):